policepolicy.nz

 About us

-Mark is a nerd who cares about doing the right thing.
-Mark has a background in web development, and is a transparency advocate experienced in using the Official Information Act 1982.
+Brooke (she/her) is a nerd who cares about doing the right thing.
+She has a background in web development, and is a transparency advocate experienced in using the Official Information Act 1982.

-Mark has a special interest in Police accountability, particularly when it comes to how police use force, and has had work on this topic published by media outlets including RNZ, NZ Herald, and The Spinoff.
+Brooke has a special interest in Police accountability, particularly when it comes to how police use force, and has had work on this topic published under a different name by media outlets including RNZ, NZ Herald, and The Spinoff.

 Dillon Pentz